spinnaker/governance/rfc/halyard-lite.md

 #### Input

-The input to Halyard Lite will be a Halyard config file, expressed as YAML.
+The input to kleat will be a Halyard config file, expressed as YAML.
 In order to promote backwards compatibility, the format of this config file will not change.
-There will be some fields that are no longer relevant in Halyard Lite;
+There will be some fields that are no longer relevant in kleat;
-these fields will be documented as being ignored by Halyard Lite and it will emit a non-fatal warning if these fields are set.
+these fields will be documented as being ignored by kleat and it will emit a non-fatal warning if these fields are set.
 (An example of such a field is `deploymentEnvironment.tolerations`, which does not affect the generation of service configurations but only adds fields to the output deployment YAML.)